Bridging content into the Portal history network#

 WEB3_URL="http://127.0.0.1:8548" # Replace with your provider.

-./build/nimbus_portal_bridge history --web3-url:${WEB3_URL}
+./build/nimbus_portal_bridge history --era1-dir:/somedir/era1/ --web3-url:${WEB3_URL}

-By default the Nimbus Portal bridge will run in --latest mode, which means that only the latest block content will be gossiped into the network.
+It is also possible to enable --latest mode, which means that the latest block content will be gossiped into the network.